quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

 * How to use an existing library item to interface Quix to a real-time event stream.
 In this tutorial this is a stream of trading data from CoinAPI.
 * How to create a transformation.
-* How to use an existing library item to interface Quix to a mobile device
+* How to use an existing library item to interface Quix to a mobile device.

 ## Prerequisites